NBISweden/EMBLmyGFF3/README.md

 This will map the **three_prime_UTR** feature type from the 3th column of the GFF3 file to the **3'UTR** EMBL feature type.
 **When the feature type from the GFF3 is identical to the EMBL feature no need to specify any target.** If a target is needed and you didn't specified it, the tool will throw a warning message during the process.

-You can decide which features will be reported in the ouput using the **remove** parameter:
+You can decide which features will be reported in the output using the **remove** parameter:

   >"exon": {</br>
   &nbsp;&nbsp;"remove": true</br>